justcoding121/titanium-web-proxy/README.md

 * Supports Http(s) and all features of HTTP 1.1
 * Supports relaying of WebSockets
 * Supports script injection
-* Async using HttpWebRequest class for better performance

 Usage
 =====